 When I shifted from working in the hierarchical system of management in corporate America to teamwork for the Alliance of Baptists I did not understand what that shift would mean.
 I thought that I was already a really good “team player” in corporate work and so a teamwork approach to managing the Alliance of Baptists would be similar.
 Being a “team player” to me meant going with someone else’s ideas, occasionally, even if I did not agree with the idea.
 However, true teamwork is working through issues until everyone generally agrees on the outcome, or in other words we reach consensus.
 Most often, during the process of moving toward consensus, a whole new idea has come from our discussions.
 I have learned that this process of discussion and discernment takes a lot of time and patience.
 Taking the time to reach consensus has been more difficult for me than I would have expected.
 The teamwork management approach does not produce results as quickly as the hierarchical system that I was used to working within.
 The results, on the other hand, remind me of the saying that “the whole is more that the sum of its parts.”
 When we take the time to be present together we are able to make plans, solve problems and suggest ideas that bring energy and excitement to each member of our team as well as the Alliance.
 I appreciate the opportunity to work in this teamwork environment.

-And here are some of Paula Clayton Dempsey, minister for partnership relations, thoughts on the model:
+And here are some of Paula Clayton Dempsey, director for partnership relations, thoughts on the model:

 Partnership is collegial, relational, hands-on helping, synergetic, serendipitous, sharing, gift evoking, grassroots empowering, hope generating, interdependence fostering.
 In short, partnership is transformational in both our lives and our organizational lives.